Vaccination centre at Changi T4 can inoculate 4,000 a day

 Singapore Airlines pilot Anwar Salim, 49, who was vaccinated yesterday, said: "It was quite a painless procedure."

-Sats president and chief executive officer Alex Hungate, who also got vaccinated on Monday (Jan 18), said aviation workers have even more reason to step up and get vaccinated, given the pressure that the industry has been under due to Covid-19.
+Sats president and chief executive officer Alex Hungate, who also got vaccinated yesterday, said aviation workers have even more reason to step up and get vaccinated, given the pressure that the industry has been under due to Covid-19.

 Of the 10,000 Sats staff here, 2,000 have already registered for the shots.